Scholarships Available

 - Preference to mile or distance runner

-One, non-renewable scholarship to a graduating high school senior from Newaygo County or a West Michigan High School who has also graduated from Fremont Christian School.
+To be awarded to a graduate of a Newaygo County high school or Western Michigan Christian High School who has also graduated from Fremont Christian School

 - Pursuing a career in the medical field

-One, non-renewable award to a graduating high school senior from Fremont High School.
+To be awarded to a graduating senior from Baldwin High School

 - Preference given to applicants who are pursuing a degree in automotive, building trades, or special education

-One, non-renewable award to a graduating high school senior from Hesperia High School.
+To be awarded to a graduating high school senior from Hesperia High School

-One two-year renewable award to a graduating senior from Newaygo High School and White Cloud High School.
+To be awarded to a graduating senior from Newaygo and White Cloud high schools

 - Aiming for the “well-rounded” student